Sonohi/monster/README.md

 MONSTeR (MObile Networks SimulaToR) is a framework built around the LTE system toolbox available in MATLAB.
 It uses functions from the toolbox to perform complete DL and UL processing of the main data channel.
 It also simulates a multi-UE and multi-eNodeB scenario.
-The entire framework has just been largely re-factored to adopt a class-based structure that provides better scalability and flexibility.
-It should be considered in **alpha** stage and updated frequently.
-If you encounter bugs or some unexpected behaviour, please open an issue.
 Contributors are welcome and encouraged!
 We have an always-growing number of feature requests, so feel free to pick or just go ahead with your own, following the style and philosophy of the existing modules.